couchbaselabs/devguide-examples/README.md

 [PHP](php/query-criteria.php)

-### Query with placeholders
+### Query with Placeholders
 This example should demonstrate how to use placeholders, and also the advantages they afford, perhaps by abstracting a given query away as a function, and passing a function parameter down as a query parameter.
+Note: the term "placeholder" was chosen as the term "parameter" is overloaded.
+Placeholder is a bit more related to what is happening in a query statement.

 This example should also demonstrate in a *commented* section of code how to optimize this query.